Documentation Centre for Music: History

-The Documentation Centre for Music (DOMUS), at the Stellenbosch University Library and Information Service, was founded in 2005 by Prof. Stephanus Muller.
+The Documentation Centre for Music, at the Stellenbosch University Library and Information Service, was founded in 2005 by Prof. Stephanus Muller.
 Having worked from 2002 to order and catalogue the archive of the composer Arnold van Wyk, Muller proposed the creation of DOMUS in order to ensure the preservation of music collections and their unlocking for music research.
 After obtaining institutional support from the Department of Music and the Stellenbosch University Library and Information Service, Muller appointed Santie de Jongh as DOMUS archivist in the second half of 2005, and functioned as Head of DOMUS from 2005 until 2016, when he unbundled the archival and intellectual functions of DOMUS with the creation of Africa Open Institute for Music, Research and Innovation (in 2016) and DOMUS formally became a Special Collection of the Music Library, Stellenbosch University.

 Between 2005 and 2016, DOMUS embarked on an ambitious programme of archival acquisitions and research-related activities.
 With its founding in 2005, there were 20 collections in the Music Library.
 These included the literary estate of internationally celebrated composer and conductor Albert Coates and the music library of bibliophile Michael Scott.
 At the end of its first decade, the number of collections had grown to 70, including the documentary collections of important South African composers, performing artists, musicologists and music institutions.
 Significantly, these acquisitions had broadened the diversity of music held in the archive and studied by music researchers and students.
 Whereas previously the special collections of the Music Library had held only Western art music materials (complementing the focus on such music in the Music Department), DOMUS acquired popular music archives (among others the archives of Anton Goosen and Taliep Petersen, substantial materials on boeremusiek and musicians like Nico Carstens, the archives of record companies like Mountain Records and extensive archival collections documenting unwritten histories of South African music, like David Marks's Hidden Years Music Archive), as well as archives relating to different media in which music played an important role (for example the archive of filmmaker, artist and writer Aryan Kaganof).
 DOMUS also continued to acquire the archives of important Western art music composers, like Graham Newcater, John Simon, Stefans Grové, Hubert du Plessis, Christopher Langford James and Michael Blake.